ikkez/F3-Sugar/Router/readme.md

 $router->register('newsletter-signin-page', 'POST /newsletter/subscribe/', '\App\NewsController');
 ```

-**Notice:** You need to use the same route name for route pattern of the same URL, because different HTTP Verbs for the same URL are grouped internally.
+**Notice:** You need to use the same route name for different HTTP Verbs of the same URL.

-To create a named route mapped to a class, just use **MAP** as HTTP Verb in your pattern.
+To create a named route that is mapped to a class, just use **MAP** as HTTP Verb in your pattern.
+In example:

 ``` php
 $router->register('news-map', 'MAP /news', '\App\NewsController');